Federal efforts to strengthen whistleblower protections welcome, but a bounty scheme remains critical

 “That’s why a bounty or reward-based scheme for whistleblowers is critical, we can no longer accept lax and poor standards of corporate governance in this country - syphoning off millions of dollars of company funds is a lot different to stealing a lamington from the fridge.

-“The only effective way to truly overcome corporate misconduct is to offer proportionate incentives and protections to whistleblowers, to make sure that their disclosure is dealt with in a timely and effective manner and to provide adequate financial compensation.
+“The only effective way to truly overcome corporate misconduct is to offer proportionate incentives and whistleblower protections, to make sure that their disclosure is dealt with in a timely and effective manner and to provide adequate financial compensation.

 “We also know that bounty schemes work – in the United States such schemes have been in place since 2013 and have increased disclosures and prosecutions from whistleblowers, and we would urge the Federal Government to also act in implementing a bounty scheme in Australia as a priority.